ISYP 2024 – Updated August 2023

 Questions

-If you have questions about Indy Summer Youth Program funding, please contact Leah Nahmias, Community Leadership Officer (LeahN@cicf.org).
+If you have questions about Summer Youth Program Fund, please contact Leah Nahmias, Community Leadership Officer (LeahN@cicf.org).
 For technical assistance with the Smart Simple application, contact Hector Morales Hernandez, Grants Coordinator (HectorMH@cicf.org or 317.634.2423 x 138).

 Check out Learning Opportunities FREE for Grantees and Applicants

-Reminder as a benefit to ISYP grantees and SYPF applicants, you can access many of MCCOY’s trainings at no cost.
-Simply look for sessions marked with an “*” and enter “ISYP” at check out!
+Reminder as a benefit to SYPF grantees and SYPF applicants, you can access many of MCCOY’s trainings at no cost.
 This benefit is available to all employees within the organization as well as board and volunteers.

 We want to share in your triumphs and successes in youth work!
 Submit a success story and nominate a program, event, or leader in youth work to be featured on our social media.